macroact/maicat_tutorial/10_maicat_gazebo/README.md

 &nbsp;

-You can then run Maicat Gazebo on the same PC and check the behavior.<br/>
+You can then run Maicat Gazebo on the same PC and test the behavior.<br/>
 However, you'll need to open two terminal windows to run the two launch files<br/>
 and each window must have the package's environment configured for the PC.